behaviorbot/request-info/README.md

 # *OPTIONAL* Label to be added to Issues and Pull Requests with insufficient information given
 requestInfoLabelToAdd: needs-more-info

+# *OPTIONAL* Require the issue to match an issue template you have in your repository.
+matchIssueTemplate: true

 # *OPTIONAL* Only warn about insufficient information on these events type
 # Keys must be lowercase.
 Valid values are 'issue' and 'pullRequest'
 requestInfoLabelToAdd: